arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

   }
 ```

 The categories field is a list of one or more of the [86-categories](https://www.projectoxford.ai/images/bright/vision/examples/86categories.txt) in the original taxonomy.
-Note also that categories ending in an underscore will match that category and its children (e.g. people_ as well as people_group, for celebrities model).
+Note also that categories ending in an underscore will match that category and its children (for example, people_ as well as people_group, for celebrities model).

 Field	| Type	| Content
 ------|------|------|